 The state's least affordable cities are located to the east and especially near the coast.
 Some cities, like Rocky Mount and Kinston, have been negatively affected by departing manufacturing jobs and damaging floods.

 As such, homeowners living in the top five cities in this category have a median income of $56,474 and pay almost $1,000 on housing per month.
 This figure is lower than the state's median homeowners income of $63,390.
 North Carolina is still an affordable place in general since affordability doesn't exceed even 24% for most people.
 Households making $57,625, the country's median income, could likewise be comfortable here.

-We found that Monroe is the least affordable city for homeowners in the state.
+Monroe is the least affordable city for homeowners in the state.
 Residents spend almost 24% of the income on housing costs per year.
 The median income of the city's homeowners is about $56,000, while the costs per month remain high — over $1,107 per month.